 Information

-Alan Wink is Director – Capital Markets at EisnerAmper LLP, one of the largest accounting firms in the U.S. Mr. Wink assists clients with capital budgeting, capital structuring and capital sourcing.
+Alan Wink is Managing Director – Capital Markets at EisnerAmper LLP, one of the largest accounting firms in the U.S. Mr. Wink assists clients with capital budgeting, capital structuring and capital sourcing.
 He has 20 years of financial and consulting experience, having served as Director of the Interfunctional Management Consulting Program at Rutgers Graduate School of Management, a program he helped build into one of the largest business school-based management consulting practices in the country.
 He started his career in accounting, spending six years on the audit staff of a Big 4 accounting firm and a Fortune 500 Company.
 He left the accounting field to expand his horizons in the area of Corporate Finance.
 Mr. Wink spent several years as Director of Financial Analysis for AmBase Corporation (NYSE).
 He graduated from Rutgers College in 1979 with a bachelor’s degree in Business Administration, and he received his MBA in 1987 from Rutgers Business School – Newark.
 Mr. Wink has served on the Dean’s Advisory Council since 2018.